darklang/dark/docs/eventsV2.md

 If a handler completes, then the Event is completed regardless of whether the outcome is an error.

-If there was an operational error, the QueueWorker will retry the event by increasing the retry count, and adding a delay.
-It will put the Notification back into PubSub to retry later.
-After 2 retries, it fails entirely and deletes the event.
+If there is an execution error, the QueueWorker will immediately tell PubSub to retry in 5 minutes.

-**FSTODO**: not yet fully implemented
+If there was an operational error, the QueueWorker will not be able to do anything to the event.
+However, the QueueWorker will not acknowledge the PubSub notification, and so when the PubSub ack deadline for that notification passes, PubSub will attempt to deliver it again.
+PubSub is configured to try a message 5 times, then it publishes it in a deadletter queue.
+We do not currently have any automation on the deadletter queue.

-If the worker fails catastrophically, PubSub will keep retrying at 5 minute intervals, but will set a retries header.
-A QueueWorker that receives a notification with enough retries will delete the event and the notification.
+An event that has more than 2 delays will be deleted by the QueueWorker.

 "Bad" notifications (perhaps they can't be read by the queueworker) will be discarded by PubSub after a week.